Cassandra Gross (B.S. ‘19)

 Online bachelor’s programs ranked No. 2 in Michigan (U.S. News & World Report, 2021).

 Of faculty members are professing believers of Jesus Christ.

 Next Program Start

-Move forward as a leader on your own schedule with flexible course scheduling and on-campus and online format options.
+Move forward as a leader on your own schedule with flexible course scheduling and online programs.